How important is temperature when you are Die Casting

 Zinc Alloys: Zinc-based alloys commonly used in die casting

-have lower melting points compared to aluminum.
+have lower melting points compared to Aluminum.

 The typical temperature range for zinc alloys is around 380°C (716°F) to 420°C (788°F).